gitshishirkarki/spring-document-management-system/readme.md

 ## File Structure

 - `index.html`: The main HTML file that displays the folder and document hierarchy.
-- `script.js`: The JavaScript code responsible for building the HTML structure based on the JSON hierarchy.
+- `script tag`: The JavaScript code responsible for building the HTML structure based on the JSON hierarchy.

 ## Notes